More about GenV for parents

 Each year, this website will show the types of samples GenV accesses, so you always know.
 You can contact us with questions or concerns, or if you want to change your permissions.

-We may also ask you to give samples directly to GenV, like the cheek swab.
-Read more about the cheek swab here.
+We may also ask you to give samples directly to GenV, like the cheek swab and nappy swab.
 You can say no to any of these, and still take part in GenV.

 What is the 10 week screen?